roadrunner-server/docs/intro/config.md

 ## Unix Socket Attributes

 {% hint style="warning" %}
-Development only.
-These options require a build that includes the corresponding v6 plugin changes.
-RoadRunner `v2025.1.15` and the beta dependencies selected by the installation guide do not include them.
-See [Development Changes](v3-migration.md#development-changes).
+RoadRunner v3 supports these options through its v6 plugins.
+RoadRunner `v2025.1.15` does not include them.
+See [New Features](v3-migration.md#new-features).
 {% endhint %}

 Configure each filesystem Unix listener separately.
 Omit its options object to keep the existing socket defaults.